stuntrally/stuntrally3/docs/BuildingVS.md

 ### 2.1

-**Ogre-Next** soruces are downloaded (using Git) by a script, which will also get its dependencies like SDL2 and build them and itself.
+**Ogre-Next** sources are downloaded (using Git) by a script, which will also get its dependencies like SDL2 and build them and itself.
 **MyGui-next** is my fork, it needs downloaded .zip with sources or cloned by Git.
 Both are explained later, for now no need to do anything.